 I was saddened just now to learn that one of my teachers in Cairo passed away slightly more than a year ago.
 I should have known it, but somehow I missed the news.

 Bernard Weiss (10 August 1933 – 8 February 2018) was teaching at the American University in Cairo when I first came to know him, as a professor of Arabic history.
-He had earned a bachelor of divinity degree from Princeton Theological Seminary but then, after reconsidering his career preferences and interests, completing a doctorate in Near Eastern studies at Princeton University.
+He had earned a bachelor of divinity degree from Princeton Theological Seminary but then, after reconsidering his career preferences and interests, completed a doctorate in Near Eastern studies at Princeton University.

 He was — I don’t mean to sound insulting, but it’s a simple fact — not a stirring lecturer.
 More than a few times, sitting in one of his classes, I would think to myself “This is a really important and interesting subject coming up; I need to pay close attention,” and then, five or ten minutes later, I would realize that my mind had drifted out the window and that I had missed much of what he had said.
 I’ve sometimes thought that it might have been his own realization that he would never be a spellbinder in the pulpit that caused him to have second thoughts about a career in the ministry, though he continued for many years after I first met him to preach the occasional guest sermon — including at Protestant churches in Wyoming, Idaho, and Utah.